-The site is located within the Chico Creek watershed.
-Portions of Heins Creek, a non-fish habitat stream, runs through the northeast and southeast portion of the site.
-In addition, a wetland is in the northeast corner of the site (see Attachment A - Map 3A).
-The northern and eastern portion of the site contains Category II Critical Aquifer Recharge Areas (See Attachment A - Map 3B).
+The site is located within the Gorst Creek watershed.
+A non-fish habitat stream runs through the northeast portion of the site.
+In addition, a wetland is located north of the site and an unnamed Type F stream is located east of the site (see Attachment A - Map 3).
+The eastern portion of the site contains Category II Critical Aquifer Recharge Areas (See Attachment A - Map 6).